![]() |

 Rifles/Pistols, and US+Russian+British

 pages.
-I'm currently working on translating other manuals, and I
+I'm currently working on translating other manuals, and I still

-things always take longer than I would like.
+take longer than I would like.

 The German language is difficult to translate because of the loose and